Shopify/kubeaudit/README.md

 ### Manifest Mode

-If a Kubernetes manifest file is provided using the `-f/--manifest` flag, kubeaudit will audit the manifest file:
+If a Kubernetes manifest file is provided using the `-f/--manifest` flag, kubeaudit will audit the manifest file.

+Example command:
 ```
 kubeaudit all -f "/path/to/manifest.yml"
 ```

-Example with output:
+Example output:
 ```
 $ kubeaudit all -f auditors/all/fixtures/audit_all_v1.yml
 ERRO[0000] AppArmor annotation missing.
 The annotation 'container.apparmor.security.beta.kubernetes.io/fakeContainerSC' should be added.
 AuditResultName=AppArmorAnnotationMissing Container=fakeContainerSC MissingAnnotation=container.apparmor.security.beta.kubernetes.io/fakeContainerSC